magicommando/Meme-search/README.md

 Overview:
 ---------
-Meme Search Engine is a simple web application that allows users to search for memes using the Imgflip API.
-It displays meme results in a grid layout and includes options to view top memes, create memes, and read an About section.
-The design uses a retro pixel aesthetic inspired by early web pages and arcade interfaces.
+Meme Search Engine is a simple but beautiful web application that allows users to search for memes using the Imgflip API.
+It displays meme results in a grid layout inspired by pinterest and includes options to view top memes, create memes, and read an About message.
+The design uses a retro pixel aesthetic inspired by early web pages and arcade interfaces paying homage to the OGs.

 User stories:
 -------------
-- As a gangsta user, I want to be impressed when the page loads and see something retro.
+- As a user, I want to be impressed when the page loads and see something retro.
-- as a gangsta user, I want to look up memes like a modern search engine with functional icons.
+- as a user, I want to look up memes like a modern search engine with functional icons.
-- as a gangsta user, I want to laugh, be inspired to create memes to make others laugh.
+- as a user, I want to laugh, be inspired to create memes to make others laugh.
 Wireframes:
 -----------
 BEHOLD! some wireframes I came up with whilst peruzing the interwebs for inspiration.